TAAT: Facilitating Farmers to Increase Maize Yields to Ensure More Food And More Cash From Sale of Surplus

 Facilitating their delivery to farmers, at scale, still presents a challenge as many African farmers need to be facilitated to access agricultural credit in order to eliminate their capital constraints.
 In view of this, the TAAT Maize Compact embarked on activities to facilitate access and use of Water Efficient and other climate smart maize varieties in 14 pilot countries across the Sub-Saharan Africa.

-In addition, the Maize Compact has also partner with FAW Emergency Compact to address the Fall Armyworm menace and foster innovative linkages to facilitate credit and finance options for farmers.
-During the past one year, remarkable traction was gained including successes highlighted below
+In addition, the Maize Compact partners with FAW Emergency Compact to address the Fall Armyworm menace and foster innovative linkages to facilitate credit and finance options for farmers.

 By Suleiman Okoth As part of the plan to ensure...Read More

-Three years ago, when the first case of Fall Army...Read More
+When the first case of Fall Armyworm (FAW) was...Read More

 Fall armyworms (FAW) are the caterpillar stage of moths, native...Read More